Etsy Copyright Infringement: Must Read Guide

 Yes, even words and phrases are trademarked!
 This includes names, titles, slogans, and short phrases, which are all trademarked (different from being copyrighted).
 People can choose to trademark a phrase they use or their name, so any use of that without permission can break laws.

 On the other hand, song lyrics are copyrighted.
-They are included in an original work, a song, which means they cannot be used on any item in your shop!
+They are included in an original work, or a song, which means they cannot be used on any item in your shop!

 You can search the US trademark database to determine if a word or phrase you want to use is trademarked.